Textualize/textual/docs/guide/widgets.md

     ```{.textual path="docs/examples/guide/widgets/hello06.py"}
     ```

+Note that titles are limited to a single line of text.
+If the supplied text is too long to fit within the widget, it will be cropped (and an ellipsis added).

 There are a number of styles that influence how titles are displayed (color and alignment).
 See the [style reference](../styles/index.md) for details.